 Premier League, Liverpool's unbeaten home run ends: Records broken

 Resolute Burnley breach Anfield

+Burnley's Nick Pope was sensational and stood tall against the Reds.
+Divock Origi had the best chance for Liverpool, but he hit the bar.
+The hosts had their chances but they didn't take them.
 However, a poor challenge from Alisson sent Barnes over and handed Burnley the match-winning penalty, which the forward converted for his 100th career goal.

 Unwanted records for the Reds

 Liverpool have gone four league games without scoring for the first time since May 2000.
 They have had a total of 87 shots since Sadio Mane's 12th-minute strike against West Brom.
 Liverpool lost at Anfield (W55 D13) for the first time since the 1-2 defeat against Crystal Palace in April 2017.
 It was the second-longest unbeaten home run in English top-flight history.

 Stat attack: Liverpool will rue their missed chances

 As per Opta, Liverpool had 13 shots in the opening 45 minutes against Burnley; their most in the first half of a league game without scoring since December 2017 versus Leicester City.
 As per Squawka Football, Trent Alexander-Arnold attempted 18 open-play crosses for Liverpool against Burnley but had a 0% success rate.
 No player has attempted more crosses in a league game this season.

 Liverpool six points behind Manchester United